brandonbrown/DWA/ClassContent/Module-4-Beta-Release/Milestone-3.md

     *  `Live URL`
     *  `Staging URL`
 * If making a native mobile app, a video will need to be made.
 Keep in mind that through the development process multiple videos may been to be created to represent the current most state of your project.
-* Add a comment to the `Release-Alpha` Pull request, requesting final approval.
+* Add a comment to the `Release-Beta` Pull request, requesting final approval.

 Additional clarification may be needed by the Capstone team, please monitor this pull request until approval to merge is given.